stevebargelt/certbot-rpi/README.md

 This is only a wrapper for the official client, built on a Raspberry Pi using [Hypriot](http://blog.hypriot.com/).
 The image is rebuilt every night.

-The full details for the client commands are available on [LetsEncrypt GitHub project](https://github.com/letsencrypt/letsencrypt).
+The full details for the client commands are available on [Certbot GitHub project](https://github.com/certbot/certbot).

 ## License